J4NS-R/gp-takeout-json-fix/README.md

 ## Why this matters

+### ExifTool

-The naming of the companion json files is important because the awesome [ExifTool](https://exiftool.org) project can be used to automatically import the json data as exif data into the relevant media files, but only if the json and media files are named perfectly consistently.
+The awesome [ExifTool](https://exiftool.org) project can be used to automatically import the json data as exif data into the relevant media files, but only if the json and media files are named perfectly consistently.

 For sake of interest, here is the command that does the exif fix: